whermany/mirror-validation-protocol/Game Lexicon.md

 **Usage Note**: This has been validated across multiple AI models, which reproduce these patterns without priming, indicating deep embedding in human language training data.

+**Note on Everyday Usage**
+The words and phrases in this lexicon are common in everyday conversation, and not every use is intended as a calculated move.
+What this work highlights is how these expressions often encode strategic functions beneath the surface—whether consciously or unconsciously.
+By noticing the patterns, we can better understand how language shapes power, responsibility, and relationships.

 ---

 ## 1. Game Words